Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 In code search we have enabled support to index multi-branches.
 This will allow you to search in branches other than the default branch.
 You can now have 5 more branches per repository indexed for searching.
 Your Project Admin can configure the additional branches from the **Version Control** settings page:

 <img src="_img/124_09.png"; alt="New multi-branch configuration experience" style="border:1px solid Silver; display: block; margin: auto;" />
-Note that search across multiple repositories automatically scopes to the default branch.
+Note that search across multiple repositories automatically uses the default branch.

 ### Pull request comments follow renamed files